-1.11.6.1 Automated parking facilities
+1.11.6.1 Robotic parking facilities

-An automated parking facility is designed to accommodate two to three times the number of parking spaces within the same volume as a conventional self-park, thus saving on current operating costs, while simultaneously improving the driver's personal security and safety and enhancing his driving experience.
-The parking process in an automated parking facility (or automated parking garage) is similar to the storage and retrieval of goods in an automated logistics system (automated warehouse).
-In an automated parking facility, the driver drives the vehicle into a parking compartment (or bay) which accepts the vehicle and, after the vehicle occupants have gotten out, transports the vehicle and parks it in the most suitable vacant space available in the facility.
+A robotic parking facility is designed to accommodate two to three times the number of parking spaces within the same volume as a conventional self-park, thus saving on current operating costs, while simultaneously improving the driver's personal security and safety and enhancing his driving experience.
+The parking process in a robotic parking facility (or robotic parking garage) is similar to the storage and retrieval of goods in an automated logistics system (automated warehouse).
+In a robotic parking facility, the driver drives the vehicle into a parking compartment (or bay) which accepts the vehicle and, after the vehicle occupants have gotten out, transports the vehicle and parks it in the most suitable vacant space available in the facility.
 Subsequently, upon demand, the system returns the vehicle to a vacant compartment (bay).

-Like the automated logistics systems described above, automated parking systems generally include the following components: (a) conveyance elements (controlled computerized mechanical systems, such as trolleys for horizontal conveyance of the vehicles and lifts for vertical conveyance, which perform the vehicle storage, retrieval and conveyance operations); (b) shelving systems (metal and concrete or another combination of materials) for storage (parking) of the vehicle; (c) entry and exit compartments (or bays) through which the vehicle which is to be parked enters the facility and from which the driver picks up his vehicle; (d) control systems for controlling all of the system's mechanical elements, including regulators, sensors and control software.
+Like the automated logistics systems described above, robotic parking systems generally include the following components: (a) conveyance elements (controlled computerized mechanical systems, such as trolleys for horizontal conveyance of the vehicles and lifts for vertical conveyance, which perform the vehicle storage, retrieval and conveyance operations); (b) shelving systems (metal and concrete or another combination of materials) for storage (parking) of the vehicle; (c) entry and exit compartments (or bays) through which the vehicle which is to be parked enters the facility and from which the driver picks up his vehicle; (d) control systems for controlling all of the system's mechanical elements, including regulators, sensors and control software.
 The components sometimes also include infrastructure elements such as foundations, shell, ceiling and other structural elements.

-In this operating segment, the Company focuses on the provision of various services, primarily planning, engineering, construction and maintenance of customized automated parking facilities.
+In this operating segment, the Company focuses on the provision of various services, primarily planning, engineering, construction and maintenance of customized robotic parking facilities.
 As well, the Company engages in the development, engineering and production of the conveyance, control and software components for these facilities.

-Unitronics has developed a proprietary technology which is intended to increase parking density and to enhance the efficiency of the use of parking garages, and it is based on a system of robotic units which have been developed at the company, an array of trolleys and automatic elevators and computer control programs that are intended to allow efficiency in the operation of the robotic systems and the storage time or the retrieval of a vehicle from the parking space in an average of approximately two minutes, so that in the volume which usually serves as a single parking space in a conventional parking garage, the Company's system is intended for the parking of three vehicles.
+Unitronics has developed a proprietary technology which is intended to increase parking density and to enhance the efficiency of the use of parking garages, and it is based on a system of robotic units which have been developed at the company, an array of trolleys and automatic elevators and computer control programs that are intended to allow efficiency in the operation of the robotic systems and the storage time or the retrieval of a vehicle from the parking space in an average of approximately two minutes.
 The Company believes that the technology which it has developed will make it possible, for the first time, to achieve these advantages at an overall cost which is lower than the cost of conventional parking garages, taking into consideration all of the costs for the developer.